Who is your water provider?

 - The average daily flow through the wastewater system is 5.5 MGD.

 - The maximum peak-week flow is 7.7 MGD.

 - The minimum flow is 3.7 MGD.

-- The wastewater collection within the District is accomplished through approximately 187 miles of collection lines.
+- The wastewater collection within the District is accomplished through more than 200 miles of collection lines.

-- The collection system functions primarily by gravity flow; however, lift stations are utilized at some points along the system.
+- The collection system functions primarily by gravity flow; however, lift stations are used at some points along the system.